Would you like to sponsor this article?

 After some period of ascent arrive at the rocky outcrops of the North Tor of Slieve Bearnagh.
 Keep following the Mourne Wall across the col separating Bearnagh’s split summits where a short but steep climb leads to Bearnagh’s huge summit Tor.

-At this point, if you’re minded like me, you may want to climb up onto the rocky summit Tor but this is optional of course!.
-From the summit an amazing panorama unfolds with Slieve Binnion on the left, then Ben Crom reservoir, the pyramid shaped Doan in the centre, flanked by Lough Shannagh on the right.
+At this point, if you’re minded like me, you may want to climb up onto the rocky summit Tor but this is optional of course!
+From the summit an amazing panorama unfolds with Slieve Binnian on the left, then Ben Crom reservoir, the pyramid shaped Doan in the centre, flanked by Lough Shannagh on the right.

 After admiring the view (and taking about a million photographs), follow the Mourne wall west to descend down from the top of Bearnagh to the col beneath Slieve Meelmore.
 This is a very steep descent necessitating numerous switchbacks – mind your step!